Help For Children grants are awarded to charitable organizations in the following areas that address child abuse:

 Expectations of Funded Grantees

-- Applicants are notified of their grant status within a month of the site visits.
+- Applicants are notified of their grant status the month before the grant year begins.

 - Grantees must submit an updated budget, if the amount requested was not allotted, and a logic model.